-Are there side effects from viral vector-based COVID-19 vaccines?
+Are there side effects from the viral vector-based COVID-19 vaccine?

-There can be side effects from viral vector-based COVID-19 vaccines, but they tend to be mild and go away in a few days.
+There can be side effects from the Janssen COVID-19 vaccine, but they tend to be mild and go away in a few days.
 Side effects may include:

-- redness, warmth, swelling, bruising, itching, or feeling sore where you had the needle - feeling tired, unwell or have a headache - · a fever or chills - body aches, sore joints, or pain in your legs or arms - feeling sick to your stomach (nausea), vomiting (throwing up), or loose stool (diarrhea) - a sore throat, cough, or runny nose
+- redness, swelling, or feeling sore where you had the needle - feeling tired, unwell, or have a headache - a fever or chills - body aches, sore joints, or pain in your legs or arms - feeling sick to your stomach (nausea), vomiting (throwing up), or loose stool (diarrhea)